majewskibartosz/js-music/README.md

 - Click on created step to erase it.
 --  To erase green steps, click on it to make it yellow, then click again to delete.
 - Visual representation of running sequencer (orange = swingOff, pink = swingOn).
-- Possibility to change Beats Per Minute - it affects timer in real time.
+- Possibility to change tempo (BPM) - it affects timer in real time.
 - Click on "Clear" to erase all steps.

 Have fun and make some noise!